OnlyUsePascal/linux-script-pack/README.md

 ### drive not found to boot while installation
 switch drive boot mode to AHCI

+### cannot preview font
+Maybe u are using Plasma, switch to Xorg

 ## Input
 ### Fn Binding
 ```bash